Double Arch Pop-Up Photographic Folio

 Final design elements include the framework, a custom camera enclosure, and elements (metal and 3-D printed) within the camera enclosure both to hold the lens securely in place and to allow for heat dissipation.
 I fabricated prototypes and multiple devices during demonstration and the early phase of production.

-Brick Drivers™ Toy Design – Where Creativity Meets Speed!
+Brick Racers™ Toy Design – Where Creativity Meets Speed!

-Brick Drivers™ are a cross between a construction toy and a diecast car.
+Brick Racers™ are a cross between a construction toy and a diecast car.
 The toys are designed to work on many existing diecast car play sets.

-Brick Drivers™ can also be used as educational STEM toys to explore basic physics and engineering.
+Brick Racers™ can also be used as educational STEM toys to explore basic physics and engineering.

 Tom is the primary inventor on 2 US design patents for these vehicles.
-He worked collaboratively with a partner to develop a wide variety of designs for more than 20 different brick bodies.
+He worked collaboratively with a partner to develop a wide variety of designs for more than 20 different brick body tops.
 All of the brick designs use bricks that are available in the public domain.
 If you are interested in learning more, please reach out to Tom at thomas-strich dot com.
-(These vehicles were formerly called Brick Racers – we changed the name to Brick Drivers™ in 2024.)

 Blast Off Blocks – A Wooden Toy Set for Toddlers